 If you fancy a challenge, take the opportunity to climb the highest mountain in Sweden, with or without a guide.
-And all under the light of the neverending midnight sun, which you can experience in many ways – but the world-famous Aurora Sky Station, with views over both Lapporten and the 70-kilometre Torneträsk lake, is perhaps best of all.
+And all under the light of the neverending midnight sun, which you can experience in many ways – but the world-famous Aurora Sky Station, with views over both Tjuonavagge (also known as Lapporten or The gate to Lapland) and the 70-kilometre long Lake Torneträsk, is perhaps best of all.

 Round off your experience with a local meal on Njullá/Nuolja mountain.
 Head out on a hike which gets your legs working while your head takes a break and your soul floats freely.
 Maybe you could enjoy an overnight stay at one of the STF mountain huts, set out at convenient distances from one another along the hiking trails.
 At some of the huts, provisions are available and you can take a wonderful, invigorating sauna.

 All of this, Swedish Lapland mountains offer you.
 All we ask is that you respect our nature and pick up after yourself.
 And stay safe.